Jack Bursey: First Byrd expedition

 "This all but ended the expedition right there," he remembered.
 "The success of this million-dollar expedition depended on the polar flight.
-The fuselage of the Ford plane had been landed on top of the barrier, but the wings were on large pieces of ice floating by the ships.
+The fuselage of the Ford plane had landed on top of the barrier, but the wings were floating on large pieces of ice by the ships.
 Through the quick action of the crew, everything was rescued."
-The men worked hard in the weeks ahead and before the sun went down and the long winter night set in, the camp was ready.
-In his diary Bursey wrote, "The temperature has dropped to 172 degrees below, our record for the year so far."
+The men worked hard in the weeks ahead, and before the sun went down and the long winter night set in, the camp was ready.
+In his diary, Bursey wrote, "The temperature has dropped to 172 degrees below, our record for the year so far."

-Finally on August 20, 1929, he wrote: "Today is the day of the beautiful morning ... we saw the sun for the first time since April 19."
+Finally, on August 20, 1929, he wrote: "Today is the day of the beautiful morning... we saw the sun for the first time since April 19."

 Bursey and several others traveled into the heartland by dog team on two missions.
-One was to mark a safe trail and leave caches of supplies over the 200 miles of treacherous crevasses and open chasms between the main base and the Queen Maud mountain range where the geological party would make camp and conduct their studies.
+One was to mark a safe trail and leave caches of supplies over the 200 miles of treacherous crevasses and open chasms between the main base and the Queen Maud mountain range, where the geological party would make camp and conduct their studies.
 The other was to provide ground support for Byrd by erecting beacons every 50 miles and depositing emergency supplies at them in case Byrd’s plane crashed when he attempted to fly over the pole.
 Bursey's lead dog, St. Lunaire, blazed the trail.
-Byrd sent them off with: "Boys I would rather never fly over the South Pole than to lose one of you.
+Byrd sent them off with, "Boys I would rather never fly over the South Pole than to lose one of you.
 Always take the course of safety; your lives are precious to me."